 INTRODUCTION

 1.1 The promoting of faculty and awarding of tenure, and the prerequisite processes of evaluation and review, are of fundamental importance to the long-term ability of the University to carry out its mission.
 Promotion recognizes the quality of a faculty member's scholarship and contributions in the areas of teaching, research, and service.
 Promotion acknowledges that the faculty member's contribution to the university is of increasing value.
 Tenure assures academic freedom and enhances economic security for faculty members who show promise of sustained contributions in those three areas.
 Tenure aims to both recognize a candidate's potential long-term value to the institution as evidenced by professional performance and growth and to provide the expectation of continued employment.
 The decision to award tenure rests on criteria that reflect the potential long-term contribution of the faculty member to the purposes, priorities, and resources of the institution, unit, and program.
 With the individual autonomy derived from academic freedom and tenure comes the responsibility to create and/or maintain an ethical, respectful, and professional work climate for oneself, one's colleagues, one's students, and others with whom one relates professionally.
+Failure to meet this responsibility should be noted in periodic reviews of teaching, research, and service and may be addressed through the enforcement of other NDSU policies, such as Policy 151 Code of Conduct and Policy 326 Academic Misconduct.
 Due to the emphasis on institutional purposes and priorities, tenure recommendations should be reviewed at department, college, and university levels.

 1.2 From the University's mission flows the expectation that each faculty member will make contributions of high quality to the areas of teaching, research, and service.
 "Teaching" includes all forms of instruction both on- and off-campus.
 "Research" includes basic and applied research and other creative activities.
 "Service" includes public service, service to the University, college, and department, and service to the profession.
 Because of the University's mission, the quality and quantity of contributions in all three areas will be considered at the times of promotion and tenure.
 But, because of variations among faculty in strengths and/or responsibilities, faculty members are not expected to exhibit equal levels of accomplishment in all areas.
 Moreover, disciplines will vary with respect to the kinds of evidence produced in support of quality of contributions.